vu3tpz/vu3tpz/README.md

 #### Who I am?

-- I am a Python Developer with 2+ years of experience, based in Chennai, India.
+- I am a Python Full Stack Developer with 2+ years of experience, based in Chennai, India.
 - Bachelor of Computer Applications (BCA) degree from Kerala University.
 - Also interested in _Artificial Intelligence_ and _Machine Learning_.